delta-io/delta-rs/docs/why-use-delta-lake.md

 Once you start using Delta Lake, you will never want to go back to data lakes that expose you to a variety of dangerous bugs, poor performance, and reliability issues.

-The Delta Lake community is also welcome and opening.
+The Delta Lake community is also welcome and open.
 We gladly accept new contributors and help users with their questions.